SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 </div>

-Despite the presented tools, of course the gripping mechanism itself is the most important design part.
-In order to solve all requested task in a very sufficient way, we had to find a gripper-plate which is very different to all already known types on market.
-Our solution - especially to cope with the wire-winding task is to include pulleys into the plates.
-Those pulleys - in closed configuration - form a small gap for the wire in order to hold it tight, but still keep the requiered freedom of motion to wind the wire.
+Despite the tools we presented, the gripping mechanism itself was the most crucial part of our design.
+To perform all of the requested tasks efficiently, we needed to create a gripper plate that was significantly different from any existing types on the market.
+Our solution, especially for the wire-winding task, was to incorporate pulleys into the plates.
+These pulleys, when in a closed configuration, created a small gap for the wire, allowing it to be held tightly while still maintaining the necessary freedom of motion to wind the wire.

 <div style="display: flex;">